-By definition, any object compares greater than (or follows) a null reference (Nothing in Visual Basic), and two null references compare equal to each other.
+By definition, any object compares greater than (or follows) Nothing, and two null references compare equal to each other.

 The parameter, obj, must be the same type as the class or value type that implements this interface; otherwise, an ArgumentException is thrown.Notes to Implementers